Catullus 101: Modern translations

-In addition to its inclusion among the many translations of Catullus' collected poems, Catullus 101 is featured in Nox (2010), a book by Canadian poet and classicist Anne Carson that comes in an accordion format within a box.
-Nox concerns the death of Carson's own brother, to which the poem of Catullus offers a parallel.
-Carson provides the Latin text of 101, word-by-word annotations, and "a close and almost awkward translation".

-The poem was also adapted in 1803 by the Italian poet Ugo Foscolo as the sonnet "In morte del fratello Giovanni" ("Un dì, s'io non andrò sempre fuggendo/di gente in gente..."), which commemorates the death of the poet's brother, Giovanni Foscolo.
+The poem was adapted in 1803 by the Italian poet Ugo Foscolo as the sonnet "In morte del fratello Giovanni" ("Un dì, s'io non andrò sempre fuggendo/di gente in gente..."), which commemorates the death of the poet's brother, Giovanni Foscolo.

 Aubrey Beardsley made a translation of the poem, with an accompanying drawing, which he published in volume 7 of the Savoy (November 1896).

 It was also used as a shadowhunters farewell in The Shadowhunter Chronicles by Cassandra Clare.

+It was also featured in Nox (2010), a book by Canadian poet and classicist Anne Carson that comes in an accordion format within a box.
+Nox concerns the death of Carson's own brother, to which the poem of Catullus offers a parallel.
+Carson provides the Latin text, word-by-word annotations, and "a close and almost awkward translation".

 Musical settings

 This poem, as translated by Aubrey Beardsley, was set by the composer Ned Rorem under the title "Catullus: On the Burial of his Brother".
 The Austrian music group Dargaard have performed this poem in song on their album Rise and Fall, naming it "Ave Atque Vale".
 Composer Frank Brickle set it for voice and two guitars in tribute to his mentor, Milton Babbitt.
 The Norwegian band Tristania used "ut te postremo donarem mortis" in the choir of the song "Angina" from the album Beyond the Veil (1999); the band is famous for using the Latin choirs in their songs.

+UK composer Bob Chilcott set the poem, interwoven with a rearrangement of Orlando Gibbons' The Silver Swan, for double choir in Silver swan, published in 2017.